KarlAngeloFlores/Projexlify-backend/README.md

 - Some browsers (like Edge in private mode) block third-party cookies by default.
 Test in a normal browser session (Chrome/Firefox recommended).

-- Make sure you updated accessTokenCookie to accessTokenCookieDev() in utils/cookies.js when running locally.

 ## 📌 API Endpoints
 ### 🔐 Authentication